zahmadsaleem/publish-forge/README.md

 If set to true, the action will create the appbundle and activities if they do not exist.

 TOD0:
-- [x] Allow creating if not exists
+- [x] Allow creating appbundle, appbundle alias or activity if it doesn't exists
-- [ ] Add support for activity aliases
+- [ ] Add support for creating and updating activity aliases